Code of Student Rights & Responsibilities

 Complaint Procedures

 The Dean of Students conducts an initial inquiry to determine whether there is a reasonable basis for believing the responding student violated the Standards of Conduct, including interviewing the complaining party and the responding student, reviewing relevant evidence, etc. The Dean of Students makes a determination as to whether there is a reasonable basis for believing that the responding student violated the Standards of Conduct.
 If a complaint is dismissed, the complainant may appeal that decision to the Vice President of Student Affairs.
 If the responding student admits culpability, the Dean of Students can resolve the matter with the student, including issuing sanctions or can refer the matter to the Student Conduct Committee.
-If the responding student does not admit culpability, the complaint is automatically referred to the Student Conduct Committee, which is comprised of faculty, staff, and student representatives.
+If the responding student does not admit culpability, the complaint may be referred to the Student Conduct Committee, which is comprised of faculty, staff, and student representatives.

 The Dean of Students or the Student Conduct Committee can impose the following sanctions:

-- Warning or reprimand.
+- Warning or Reprimand

-- Disciplinary probation.
+- Disciplinary Probation

-- Hold on University records and/or registration.
+- Hold on University Records and/or Registration

 A student may appeal any decision and/or sanctions to the Vice President of Student Affairs, whose decision shall be final.

-3B.
-Undergraduate Academic Standing
+3. Undergraduate Academic Standing

 Utah Tech University requires undergraduate students to maintain a minimum grade point average as explained below.
 In addition, the University, in compliance with Federal, State, and institutional regulations, will monitor progress, which includes monitoring satisfactory academic and required credit hour progress, of students participating in regulated programs.
 A student’s academic standing is noted on the official transcript each semester.